 I want to say that therapy dogs are born, not made but the truth is that a certified therapy dog will be a mix of both.
-First of all, they are required to be at least 1 year old.
+There are legal requirements and testing for dogs to start volunteering as Therapy Dogs.
+First of all, dogs are required to be at least 1 year old before their first visit.
 Dogs will be dealing with a variety of people – the elderly, mentally ill, incarcerated, young children, terminally ill, immune compromised, so the therapy dog organization has very high liability for the dogs they accept into their programs.
 Dogs need to be able to handle any new sights and sounds.
 Organizations conduct a series of evaluations to ensure that your dog will be a good fit.

 Preliminary Evaluation for Therapy Dogs

 Next, we went through a preliminary canine evaluation.
 This included a few parts:

 After passing the preliminary evaluation, we started the training series, which included two more evaluations in a class setting with other dogs.
 The evaluators wanted to see the dogs a few times to make sure that their good behavior was consistent.
 They retested the preliminary evaluation, made sure the dogs could work around other dogs, tested reactions to loud sounds (blow horn), and reaction to mobility equipment.
 The mobility equipment section included waving around canes, tapping crutches, and acting erratic.
 Additionally, they dropped the equipment to see the pup’s reactions and whether the dog would be able to recover quickly and still greet the patient after being caught off guard.

 Before being officially certified, we practiced out into the field with our dog and a mentor.
 Our mentor watched us at a 2 different visits to ensure that the dog was ok with all types of environments.